 a) Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on documents and publications of the Union, regarding the electronic availability of documents;

-b) Resolution 32 (Rev. Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on strengthening electronic working methods in the work of the ITU Telecommunication Standardization Sector (ITU-T) and the implementation of EWM capabilities and associated arrangements in the work of ITU-T;
+b) Resolution 32 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on strengthening electronic working methods in the work of the ITU Telecommunication Standardization Sector (ITU-T) and the implementation of EWM capabilities and associated arrangements in the work of ITU-T;

-c) Resolution 73 (Johannesburg, 2008) of WTSA, on information and communication technologies (ICTs) and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods,
+c) Resolution 73 (Rev. Dubai, 2012) of WTSA, on information and communication technologies (ICTs) and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods,

 recognizing